Assessing Climate in Individual Classrooms and Schools

 ___ We attempt to build interpersonal skills such as communication skills, respect, tolerance, compassion, resistance to teasing and peer pressure, and other positive social behaviors.

-___ We attempt to build intrapersonal (character) skills such as persistence, responsibility, honesty, integrity, as well as confidence, the ability to stick up for oneself, problem-solving skills and resistance to failure, defeatism or victim thinking.
+___ We attempt to build intrapersonal (character) skills such as persistence, responsibility, honesty, integrity, and resilience, as well as confidence, the ability to stick up for oneself, problem-solving skills, and resistance to failure, defeatism, or victim thinking.

 Note areas of greatest strengths: